Field Note 01

 In canon terms, the primary node works precisely because it is not spectacular.
 The system hides in legible civic structures.
 The stronger the everyday frame, the more forcefully the myth can operate beside it without needing false claims.

-That is the safe editorial pattern for this site: let the facts define the town as it is, then let the Conduit reading interpret why a place that looks administratively ordinary can still feel like a boundary condition in the story.
+The strongest reading keeps both layers intact: facts define the town as it is, and the conduit lens interprets why an administratively ordinary place can still feel like a boundary condition in the story.

 The primary node does not need to announce itself.
 It only needs to remain stable enough that the same roads, same fields, and same municipal facts keep returning, year after year, as the surface over a deeper signal.